rh-impact/fiware-hackathon-2023/roles/inspire_mission_impossible_issue/templates/deployment-specialist.md

 - Work with your visualization specialist to deploy visualization tools to your OpenShift Local environment.
 - Work with your documentation specialist to document the deployment of the OpenShift Local environment, the {{ MODEL_NAME }} data, and the visualization tools.
 - If you are not sure what kind of applications you could deploy to gather {{ MODEL_NAME }} data, you may want to use your imagination.
 Imagine if there was a {{ MODEL_NAME }} sensor in your actual city, or a {{ MODEL_NAME }} sensor in a small scale toy city that you could simulate.
 What kind of sensors could you use?
 How would you design such a simulation in an actual city or a toy city?
 How would you visualize {{ MODEL_NAME }} data in an actual city or a toy city?
+- To the `orion-ld` Deployment in the `fiware` namespace, I suggest adding an Environment Variable `ORIONLD_CORS_ALLOWED_ORIGIN` to `__ALL` so that the visualization specialist's application will be able to make requests to the Context Broker using JavaScript and AJAX.

 ## The day of the operation is Thursday February 2nd, 2023